Angel monument to Charles Grinsted, Daisy Grinsted and Agnes Sarah Grinsted. All Saint's Cemetery, Maidenhead Berkshire.

 Charles first appears on the 1871 Census aged seven, living with his parents and siblings at 40 Bedford Street, Tower Hamlets, London.
 By 1881 the family had moved to 209 Oxford Street, Tower Hamlets, London, where 17-year-old Charles is working as a porter.

 Sometime before 1888 Charles moved to Maidenhead Berkshire where he followed in his father's footsteps by opening a fishmonger's shop at 2 King Street Maidenhead.
-Eventually branching out into 4, 6 and 8 King Street.
+Eventually branching out into 4, 6, and 8 King Street.
 In the November of 1888 Charles was sued for damaging the windows of a coffee shop during a fight with rival fishmonger.
 The Maidenhead Advertiser reported on Wednesday 21 November 1888:

 "Messrs.
 Millington, Bros., of Maidenhead, sued Charles Grinstead, fishmonger, for the recovery of £1.
 7s.
 6d. for repairs to a window.
 One of the plaintiffs stated that the window concerned was that of a coffee-shop, which the defendant and a rival fishmonger had broken whilst fighting.
-The defendant, she said, gave him the order to repair the broken panes, and he had done so.
+The defendant, he said, gave him the order to repair the broken panes, and he had done so.

 "Messrs.
 Millington, Bros., of Maidenhead, sued Charles Grinstead, fishmonger, for the recovery of £1.
 7s.
 6d. for repairs to a window.
 One of the plaintiffs stated that the window concerned was that of a coffee-shop, which the defendant and a rival fishmonger had broken whilst fighting.
-The defendant, she said, gave him the order to repair the broken panes, and he had done so.
+The defendant, he said, gave him the order to repair the broken panes, and he had done so.

 The defendant said it was the other man who broke the window whilst drunk.
 His Honour ordered the payment of the claim in full, with costs."